Karl Biedermann

-Karl Biedermann (11 August 1890 in Miskolc, Austria-Hungary – 8 April 1945 in Vienna) was commander of the Austrian Heimwehr, Major of Wehrmacht and a member of German resistance to Nazism.
+Karl Biedermann (11 August 1890 – 8 April 1945) was the commander of the Austrian Heimwehr, a major in the Wehrmacht and a member of German resistance to Nazism.

 Life

+Biedermann was born in Miskolc, Austria-Hungary.
 After visiting the cadet corps in Traiskirchen, Karl Biedermann served from 1910 in the Common Army.
-In World War I he served as an officer.
+In World War I, he served as an officer.
 He was released from Bundesheer (1.
 Republic) in 1920 with the rank of captain.
 His civil profession was official of the "Österreichische Postsparkasse" (Austrian post savings bank).
 In February 1934 Biedermann was commander of a company of the "Freiwilligen Schutzkorps", consisting of units of Heimwehr and helping troops of the Bundesheer.
-In this function he participated during Austrian Civil War at the conquest of Vienna Karl-Marx-Hof.
+In this function, he participated in the Austrian Civil War at the conquest of Vienna Karl-Marx-Hof.
+Biedermann was also an illegal member of the Nazi Party.

 After the Anschluss to Nazi Germany in March 1938, Biedermann joined the Wehrmacht.
-1940 he was promoted to major.
+In 1940, he was promoted to major.
 During World War II he participated in the Battle of France, the Balkan Campaign and the Eastern front.

-Biedermann joined the resistance group of Austrian Wehrmacht people led by Major Carl Szokoll within military districtII.
+Biedermann joined the resistance group of Austrian Wehrmacht people led by Major Carl Szokoll.
 In spring 1945, this group planned "Operation Radetzky", to support Red Army in the liberation of Vienna and to prevent further destruction, to avoid the blowup of bridges.

 However, "Operation Radetzky", planned for 6 April 1945, was discovered.
 Biedermann was arrested the night from 5 to 6 April 1945 and brought to a drumhead court-martial and sentenced to death.
 On 8 April 1945 Biedermann was hanged together with two other resistance fighters, captain Alfred Huth and Rudolf Raschke in public at Floridsdorfer Spitz in Vienna.
 The chief of "Sicheitspolizei and SD", Rudolf Mildner personally took command at the hanging place.